jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 ```

 The following video shows what happens when we start the simulation.
+In the video, data link activity is displayed at <span style="color:purple">*protocol*</span>,
+<span style="color:blue">*peer*</span> and <span style="color:green">*service*</span> level.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="ActivityLevel_v1213.mp4"></video></p>

-In this video, data link activity is displayed at <span style="color:purple">*protocol*</span>,
-<span style="color:blue">*peer*</span> and <span style="color:green">*service*</span> level.

-In the beginning of the video, `Person1` requests the video stream from `videoServer`.
+At the beginning of the video, `person1` requests a video stream.
 In response to this, `videoServer` sends `VideoStrmPk-frag` packet fragments to `person1`.
-(The video stream is fragmented because the size of the packets is greater
+The video stream is fragmented because the size of the packets is greater
-than the Maximum Transmission Unit.)
+than the Maximum Transmission Unit (MTU).
 The first fragment (`VideoStrmPk-frag0`)
-causes data link activity only at *protocol* level (purple arrow)
-and at *peer* level (blue arrow).
+causes data link activity only at *protocol* level and at *peer* level.
 When `VideoStrmPk-frag1` is received by `person1`, the packet is assembled
 and is sent to the upper layers.
 As a result of this, a green arrow is displayed
 between `videoServer` and `person1`, representing data link activity at *service* level.

 An other phenomenon can also be observed in the video.
 We can see *protocol* level data link activity between `person2` and the other nodes.
-This is, because frames are also received in the physical layer of `person2`
+This is, because frames are also received in the physical layer of `person2`,
-and they are forwarded to data link layer.
-Frames are dropped at data link layer level
-because they are not addressed to `person2`.
+but they are dropped at data link layer level because they are not addressed to `person2`.

 ## Filtering Data Link Activity